Illinois sophomore Tevian Jones enters transfer portal

 Both Curbelo and Miller are four-star guards, according to 247Sports, and Hawkins is a three-star forward.

 Transfer wing players Jacob Grandison and Austin Hutcherson will be available to play next season after sitting out this year per NCAA transfer rules.
 Grandison started all 33 games as a sophomore at Holy Cross in the 2018-19 season and led the team with 13.9 points per game.
-He's a 6-foot-6 forward who will have two remaining seasons of eligibility.
+He's a 6-foot-6 forward who will have two seasons of eligibility remaining.

 Hutcherson transferred to Illinois from Division III Wesleyan University where he started all 25 games as a sophomore and averaged 20 points.
 He's also listed at 6-foot-6 and will have two seasons of eligibility.